Quick guide

 Lyngdalsheiði sits between Þingvellir and Laugarvatn, where the Golden Circle feels less like a checklist and more like an open road across low, weather-exposed heath.
 The appeal is subtle: broad lava-field texture, distant lake and mountain edges, a sense of space, and a quieter transition between the famous stops.

-A local Iceland travel editor would add Lyngdalsheiði when a self-drive day needs a short scenic pause, cave-side context, or a quieter contrast after Þingvellir.
-The same editor would skip it when the day already has Þingvellir, Geysir, Gullfoss, Kerið, meals, and limited daylight competing for attention.
+Add Lyngdalsheiði when a self-drive day needs a short scenic pause, cave-side context, or a quieter contrast after Þingvellir.
+Leave it as a pass-through when Þingvellir, Geysir, Gullfoss, Kerið, food stops, or winter driving checks already make the day tight.

 Worth the stop?